mmetting/Building-an-Alexa-skill-with-Red-Hat-MAP---Part-III/README.md

 Essentially what we are doing, is creating the same handlers (like the ones on Lambda), but within our own web service `/alexa` and let the Alexa Skill SDK handle the HTTP-POST requests.

-The final step on exposing our newly created web service, is deploying to the server side:
+The final step on exposing our newly created web service is deploying to the server side:

 ![Deploy to server](./pictures/alexa_article_part_3_deploy.png "Deploy to server")